dromse/obsidian-gamified-tasks/README.md

-**🚧 In nescent state of development!
-Things change fast...❗️**

-Planned release: 01-04-2024

 # Grind Manager

 - Unleash the magic of Grind Manager, merging task management with rewards system to your Obsidian workspace!